 People still work in offices

 Many workplaces still invite their employees to the physical office at least 1 or 2 days a week.
 Remote team members often feel at a disadvantage to their on-site, co-located colleagues who are more visible to their manager.
 They worry that they will miss out on the best project assignments and opportunities for advancement.
 They fear that working remotely is valued less than their colleagues’ time spent in the office.

 Out of sight, out of mind

 The fear is that when you are “out of sight,” you are also “out of mind.”
 Companies that want to retain their top talent will need to change their management style to address employees’ evolving concerns.
-Not only will employees who prefer a flexible work style demand this arrangement long–term, but they’ll also recognize that some companies are adjusting to remote work more successfully than others.
+Not only will employees who prefer a flexible work style demand this arrangement in the long–term, but they will also recognize that some companies are adjusting to remote work more successfully than others.
 For the workplaces getting this right, profits reflect a successful operation while enjoying cost savings by reducing rent and overhead.
 Employees recognize this and expect their employers to implement policies and best practices that make the most of this work style for everyone.

 Remote leaders worry too